Siddley/Enhanced.HTML.CFML/README.md

 ## Settings/Usage

-1. The file `"/your-packages-folder/Enhanced HTML and CFML/Enhanced HTML and CFML.sublime-settings"` sets the file extensions you would like to open with this package.
+1. The file `"/your-packages-folder/Enhanced HTML and CFML/EnhancedHTML.sublime-settings"` sets the file extensions you would like to open with this package.
 By default it is set to `.htm` and `.html` only.
 You may wish to add others.

 2. If you are using coldfusion you will need the "Coldfusion" package from https://github.com/atomi/ColdFusion if you don't have it already.